About Jacob Molyneux, senior editor/blog editor

 Illustration by Gingermoth for AJN.
 All rights reserved.
 Illustration by Gingermoth for AJN.
 All rights reserved.

 I had been taking care of people, in one way or another, for as long as I could remember, first growing up in Maine and then for 20 years in New York City.
 I had returned to my small town to help care for my mother, who had end-stage Parkinson’s disease.
 After she died, I felt a void.
 I looked around at this tiny place, where people are considered to be “from away” even if they’ve lived here for multiple generations.
 I wondered what I had to give back to the supportive community I’d grown up a part of—and I also wondered if I could fit in after 20 years away.
-Could I turn my love of […]
+Could I turn my love of taking care […]

 As with Ebola Outbreak, Social Determinants of Health Crucial in Recent Rural U.S. HIV Outbreak